Normal processing time

 Examples of documents that can be used to support claims of stable cohabitation at a common address can be seen under the tab "How to apply".

-In case of cohabitation, the Danish citizen must sign a declaration that he or she will financially support the applicant.
+In case of cohabitation, the Danish citizen must sign a declaration that they will financially support the applicant.
 This happens as part of completing the relevant application form OD2.

 Your relationship must be genuine and not established solely for the purpose of obtaining grounds for residence.
 You must sign a sworn declaration under the penalty of perjury attesting to this.
 This happesn as part of completing the relevant application form OD2.